cljs/api/cljs-api-parser/README.md

-# Get Symbol Metadata
+# ClojureScript API Parser

-This project generates symbol metadata from the clojure & clojurescript repositories.
-It outputs `docs-generated/*.cljsdoc` files (at project root) for each found API symbol.
+This creates ClojureScript API docs by parsing the ClojureScript and Clojure repositories.
+It outputs `docs-generated/*.cljsdoc` files (at project root) for each API symbol found.
 For example:

 ```
 ===== Name